okansungur/drafts/README.md

 ```
 Class is closed for modification but open for an extension.

-- The Liskov Substitution Principle: Derived classes must be substitutable for their base classes. ( class inheritance)
+- __The Liskov Substitution Principle__: Derived classes must be substitutable for their base classes. ( class inheritance)
 ex: Penguin is a bird, but it can't fly, penguin class is a subtype of class Bird, but it shouldn't be able to use the fly method
 ```
 //Bad example penguin can not fly